fbpx

 Water for the environment use

 Each year, the results from monitoring across the seven Selected Areas are evaluated at the Basin scale.
 The first part of this process involves understanding water use across the Murray-Darling Basin.
-In this first section, our dashboard summarises Commonwealth environmental water use across the Basin in 2020-21 and the expected outcomes for water quality and food webs.
+In this first section, our dashboard summarises Commonwealth water for the environment across the Basin in 2020-21, and the expected outcomes for water quality and food webs.

 Learn More